coursera-ricardor/getdata-009/README.md

 a) You need to EDIT the script "run_analysis.R" to set your PERSONAL preferences in where to run the script and store all the files downloaded, expanded and produced.
 Look for the variables "I_" specially "dWorkingDir".
 The script won't run if you don't change this variable.
+b) the output files will be in csv format, not txt.This to read them faster in Excel and see the contents.

 =================================================================================
  Merge calculated Datasets